 Clause 7(1)(a)(ii) of Schedule 6 of the FTAA requires any concessions to take into account section 3B of the Conservation Act.
 In the context of the FTAA, the Panel must give greatest weight to the purpose of the FTAA, being to facilitate the delivery of infrastructure and development projects with significant regional or national benefits.

-A concession is required under the Conservation Act to provide forthe bridge and services over the Park Burn marginal strip.
+A concession is required under the Conservation Act to provide for two easements over the Park Burn marginal strip.
+One easement is proposed for a stormwater pipe and a corridor for the pipe is illustrated in Attachment [OO].
+This pipe will have a diameter of 1050mm and will be located underground.

+A second easement is required for the bridge approach and involves earthworks to fill ground level up to the required design level of the bridge.
+Refer to Attachment [PP] for a long section plan illustrating the filling proposed within the marginal strip.
+Further, this easement is to also provide for services to cross the marginal strip within the road corridor for water, wastewater, electricity, telecommunications, access, and access to services.
 To facilitate this, an easement in favour of CODC to provide for access, access to services, including private drainage is proposed as condition of consent and is as follows:

 “Section 223 Certification